 Replace "icon.png" in your renamed directory with a new 32x32 icon.
 This icon is displayed on startup with DrRacket’s splash screen, and it is included at half size on the Handin button.
 A school logo is typically useful, as it provides a recognizably local visual cue.
 If students might use multiple installed handin tools, then make sure to vary the icon according to the course.

-Replace "server-cert.pem" in your renamed directory with a server certificate.
-The file "server-cert.pem" in "handin-client" collection is ok for testing, but the point of this certificate is to make handins secure, so you should generate a new (self-certifying) certificate and keep its key private.
+Replace "server-cert.pem" in your renamed directory with a server certificate, or delete "server-cert.pem" to rely on a certificate chain.
+The file "server-cert.pem" in "handin-client" collection is ok for testing, but the point of this certificate is to make handins secure, so you should either delete it or generate a new (self-certifying) certificate and keep its key private.
 (See Server Setup.)

 To create an installable package, follow the process described in Creating Packages.
 Note that your copy of the "handin-client" directory is a collection directory, so it will go inside another directory that represents your package.
 Usually, both directory layers are called ‹name› for some ‹name› of your choice.